-Objectives for This Neighborhood: This Neighborhood will accommodate a broad range of residential housing types as well as neighborhood-serving retail designed to complement its position adjacent to the beach and surrounding parkland.
-Most of the neighborhood-serving retail, business, service, and office uses will be concentrated in the ground floor beneath residential uses along the northern edge of this Neighborhood, adjacent to the Candlestick Center Neighborhood.
+Objectives for This Neighborhood: This Neighborhood will accommodate a broad range of residential housing types as well as neighborhood serving and may include commercial uses, including but not limited to, appropriate, retail, hotel, and entertainment uses designed to complement its position adjacent to the beach and surrounding parkland.
+Most of the This Neighborhood may include commercial uses and places intended to foster a sense of community Bayview Hunters Point Redevelopment Plan July 16, 2018 where people can spend time between home and work.
+The neighborhood-serving retail, business, service, and office uses will be be concentrated in the ground floor beneath residential uses along the northern edge of this Neighborhood, adjacent to the Candlestick Center Neighborhood.
 This Neighborhood will include a mini-wedge park that would bisect this Neighborhood and provide a direct connection to the State parklands that are adjacent to this Neighborhood and provide the area's principal recreational resources.